Integrating Drones into the Most Complex Airspace in the World

 First, the sUASRS was iteratively designed using an Agile development methodology.
 This allowed us to lower the risk of rework and downstream changes, and also provided a quicker production release with lower investment as compared to a traditional “waterfall” development approach.

 Next, we implemented a DevOps methodology immediately after the initial production release.
-This allowed for the operation of the current version of the system while simultaneously working to rapidly release new value-added functionalities.
-Each release was individually scoped, developed, and tested, which lowered delivery risk by ensuring an investment was made on a limited set of functionalities evaluated for effectiveness prior to proceeding with other enhancements.
+This allowed for the operation of the current version of the system while simultaneously working to rapidly release new value-added functionality.
+Each release was individually scoped, developed and tested, which lowered delivery risk by ensuring an investment was made on a limited set of functionality evaluated for effectiveness prior to proceeding with other enhancements.

 Finally, we used a cloud hosting approach to flexibly address spikes in demand while avoiding the cost of maintaining a large hosting footprint in a data center.
 During the initial release, we provisioned a large cloud hosting infrastructure to align with high loads.
 Weeks later, we reduced it to align to lower transaction volumes.
 As a result, the system has not experienced performance degradation.